evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/data/README.md

 # Data
-This page provides technical documentation of all datasets used, their sources and any analysis or manipulations performed.
-The data is listed in order of project.
+This page provides technical documentation of all datasets used, their sources, and any analysis or manipulations performed.
+The data is listed in the order of projects.

 ## Project 1: High Risk Assessment of Old Law Tenements

 ### Map of Incidences in Old Law Tenements
 This dataset was created using the Incident & Accident database.
 This database contains all Incidents or Accidents the Department of Buildings responds to.
-This database contains information regarding the location, description of accident and other related information.
+This database contains information regarding the location, description of the accident and other related information.
 As this data is taken from a private database, alternatively this data can be taken from the DOB Received Complaints - Using the complaint numbers listed.

-The data was filtered for incidents which took place in Old Law Tenements.
+The data was filtered for incidents that took place in Old Law Tenements.

     HPD = Old Law Tenement

-The dataset which contained more than 20 fields was reduced to the following fields:
+The dataset which contained more than 20 fields was shortened to the following fields:

 * Incident date (MM/DD/YYYY) ➡️ Incident Date
 * Check2 Description ➡️ Incident Category Description